Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Introduction

 where $X_0$ is a low-rank matrix with the column vectors drawn from a union of multiple subspaces, and $C_0$ is a column-sparse matrix that is non-zero in only a fraction of the columns.
 Except these mild restrictions, both components are arbitrary.
 In particular we do not know which columns of $C_0$ are non-zero, or how many non-zero columns there are.
 The rank of $X_0$ and the number of subspaces are unknown either.
 Can we recover the \emph{row space} of $X_0$, and the identities of the non-zero columns of $C_0$, efficiently and exactly?
 If so, under which conditions?

-This problem is motivated from the \emph{subspace segmentation} problem, an important problem in machine learning and computer vision that attracts tremendous amount of research effort~\citep[e.g.,][and many others]{costeira:1998:ijcv,eldar:2009:tit,vidal:2009:cvpr,cacm_1981_ransac,ijcv_1998_multibody,cvpr_2004_em,hgm,liu:2010:imcl,shankar:2010:tpami,vidal:2011:pIEEE}.
-As often in computer vision and image processing applications, one observes data points drawn from the union of \emph{multiple} subspaces \citep{ma:2007:tpami,ma:2008:siam}.
+This problem is motivated from the famous \emph{subspace segmentation} problem (Costeira and Kanade, 1998; Eldar and Mishali, 2009; Elhamifar and Vidal, 2009; Fischler and Bolles, 1981; Gear, 1998; Gruber and Weiss, 2004; Liu et al., 2010b,c; Rao et al., 2010; Vidal, 2011; Ma et al., 2007, 2008), as often in computer vision and image processing applications, one observes data points drawn from the union of \emph{multiple} subspaces.
 The goal of subspace segmentation is to segment the samples into their respective subspaces.
-Indeed, subspace segmentation can be regarded as a generalization of Principal Component Analysis (PCA) that has only {\em one} subspace.
+In fact, subspace segmentation can be regarded as a generalization of Principal Component Analysis (PCA) that has only {\em one} subspace.
 As such, similar to PCA, segmentation algorithms can be sensitive to the presence of outliers.
-In fact, because of the coupling between segmentation and outlier detection, robust subspace segmentation appears to be a challenging problem, and very few methods with theoretic guarantees, if any, have been proposed in literature.
+In fact, because of the coupling between segmentation and outlier detection, robust subspace segmentation appears to be a challenging problem not ever well studied in theory.

-Our main thrust, as we show below in Section \ref{sec:pre:rowspace}, is the fact that the row space of the data samples $X_0$ determines the correct segmentation.
-Thus, both subspace segmentation and outlier detection can be transformed into solving Problem~(\ref{equ.beginproblem}), where the column support of $C_0$ indicates the outliers, and the row space of $X_0$ gives the segmentation result of the ``authentic'' samples.
-To this end, we analyze the following convex optimization problem, termed {\em Low-Rank Representation (LRR)} \citep{liu:2010:imcl}:
+Interestingly, as we show below in Section \ref{sec:pre:rowspace}, the row space of the data samples $X_0$ determines the correct segmentation.
+Thus, both subspace segmentation and outlier detection can be transformed into solving problem~(\ref{equ.beginproblem}), where the column support of $C_0$ indicates the outliers, and the row space of $X_0$ gives the segmentation result of the ``authentic'' samples.
+To solve problem \eqref{equ.beginproblem}, we analyze the following convex optimization problem, termed {\em Low-Rank Representation (LRR)} (Liu et al., 2010b):

-where $\norm{\cdot}_*$ denotes the sum of the singular values, also known as the \emph{nuclear norm} \citep{phd_2002_nuclear}, the trace norm or the Ky Fan norm; $\norm{\cdot}_{2,1}$ is called the $\ell_{2,1}$ norm and is defined as the sum of $\ell_2$ norms of the columns of a matrix, and the parameter $\lambda>0$ is used to balance the effects of the two parts.
+where $\norm{\cdot}_*$ denotes the sum of the singular values, also known as \emph{nuclear norm} (Fazel, 2002), the trace norm or Ky Fan norm; $\norm{\cdot}_{2,1}$ is called the $\ell_{2,1}$ norm and defined as the sum of $\ell_2$ norms of the columns of a matrix, and the parameter $\lambda>0$ is used to balance the effects of the two parts.

-Using the nuclear-norm based approach to tackle the subspace segmentation problem is not a completely new idea.
-In \citet{liu:2010:imcl}, the authors showed that if there is no outlier, then the formulation
+Using nuclear-norm based approach to tackle the subspace segmentation problem is not a new idea.
+In Liu et al. (2010b), the authors showed that if there is no outlier, then a formulation